ga4gh-rnaseq/schema/rnaget.md

 All response objects from the server are expected to be in JSON format, regardless of the response status code, unless otherwise negotiated with the client and allowed by the server.

 Object IDs are intended for persistent retrieval of their respective objects.
-An object IDs MUST uniquely identify an object within the scope of a single data server.
-Clients SHOULD implement additional means of identifying the server of origin for response objects as it is beyond the scope of this API to enforce uniqueness of ID between different data servers.
+An object ID MUST uniquely identify an object within the scope of a single data server.
+It is beyond the scope of this API to enforce uniqueness of ID among different data servers.

 ## Internet Media Types Handling